Who We Are

 As a full-summer day camp, we are open Monday through Friday, from approximately 9:30am–3:45pm (excluding transportation times).
 Special accommodations can easily be made depending on when a child is able to attend.
 At Horizon, we recognize that children may not be able to attend camp every day, and so our program is designed to assure that no one “misses out” because of an absence.
 To accommodate working parents, extended hours are available from around 7:30am to as late as 6:30pm.

-Please contact us at horizondaycamp@theJ.org for questions, help or additional information.
+If you have question or are looking to register your child, please contact us at horizondaycamp@theJ.org for questions, help or additional information.

 Our kids love camp so much that we just had to extend the fun beyond the summer.
 During the school year, our camp hosts Horizon Fun-days — special activity days for our campers — along with many of the same staff who helped to make their summers so wonderful.
 Our year-round program makes it possible for our campers to see their friends throughout the year while enjoying summer fun all year long.
 These camp-like activity days include sports, crafts, as well as special shows & programs.
 Some of the Fun-days are family events, where parents and children enjoy the fun-filled festivities together.
 Free transportation is available if needed.
 As with all our programs, Fun-days are offered to our families at no charge.